There's been a debate going on in the beauty world over “botanical Retinol” vs manmade Retinol. So what’s the difference?

-In terms of personal preference - some prefer their skin care ingredients to come from a plant and some will prefer that they come from a test tube.
-No judgement here.
-There’s room for both of these options in the retinol playground.
+Some of us prefer our skincare ingredients to come naturally from plants, while others might prefer that they come from a test tube.
+Both are perfectly fine.
+There’s room for both options in the Retinol playground.

-Clearly, we have a personal liking for ingredients that come from plants and superfoods at Graydon but we also want to give you the information you need to make an educated unbiased opinion yourself!
+Clearly, at Graydon Skincare, we have a personal liking for ingredients that come from plants and superfoods.
+But more than anything, we want to empower you with proper information so that you can become a conscious consumer.

 A final word

-At the end of the day the choice is up to you and there is role for both ingredients in the competitive world of green and clean beauty.
+At the end of the day, the choice is yours to make.
+There is a role for all these ingredients in the competitive world of green and clean beauty.

-If you’re looking for a cream or a serum that offers you all the benefits of botanical retinol (we're talking increased collagen production, reducing the appearance of wrinkles and fine lines, reducing acne, and more) look no further than our Green Cream and Fullmoon Serum (made with another retinol-alternative).
+If you’re looking for products that offer all the benefits of Retinol - we're talking increased collagen production, reducing the appearance of wrinkles and fine lines, reducing acne, etc. – without all the side effects, we can help you!

 Adhikari, S et al. “Antioxidant Activity of Bakuchiol: Experimental Evidences and Theoretical Treatments on the Possible Involvement of the Terpenoid Chain”.
 ACS Publications.
 2003